 The success of real property investment in Obio/Akpor Local Government Area and in any other part of the nation depends on an effective and efficient access to land.
-According to Ekenta (2014), real property investment itself is by far the most popular mode of investment in Nigeria and corporate Nigerian investors prefer to invest in real property.
+Real property investment itself is by far the most popular mode of investment in Nigeria and corporate Nigerian investors prefer to invest in real property.
 Real property investment by both private and public investors is very essential and invaluable, especially in promoting sound and sustainable economy [1].